What is Forgiveness, Really? Forgiveness Defined

 If others understand you and why you’re angry, it can go a long way toward helping you express yourself and what you’re feeling without losing important relationships.

 By taking care of your body through good nutrition, exercise, avoiding alcohol and drugs, getting good sleep, and by picking up skills to learn to cope better under pressure, you can help yourself to become more resilient and better equipped to deal with situations that can otherwise prove emotionally overwhelming.
+If you need support in building resilience, Christian Counselors at Huntington Beach Christian Counseling are available to guide you in creating lasting emotional well-being.

 A trained therapist can walk with you on this journey, and you can pursue your efforts towards peace in the power of the Spirit.
 Paul writes in Galatians 5:22-25 “But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things, there is no law.
 Those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 Since we live by the Spirit, let us keep in step with the Spirit.”